yahoohung/loopback-graphql-server/README.md

 - [ ] File uploads

 ## Inspiration
+This is a fork of original [loopback-graphql-server](https://github.com/yahoohung/loopback-graphql-server).
+This versions adds support for querying the IDs as they appear in database by adding "_id" field in GraphQL's query.
+The type of the _id is String, but it can be changed by uncommenting a single [line](https://github.com/saubanbinusman/loopback-graphql-server/blob/master/src/types/generateType.js#L120) in the src/types/generateType.js.
+After doing this, the type of the ID will be determined based on it's type in your loopback model.
+Comment out Line# 119 after as it won't go well with the above modification.

 This repository originally started as a fork of the [loopback-graphql](https://github.com/Tallyb/loopback-graphql) project by [Tallyb](https://github.com/Tallyb) and the [loopback-graphql-relay](https://github.com/BlueEastCode/loopback-graphql-relay) by [BlueEastCode](https://github.com/BlueEastCode).
 I have fixed many bugs and tested on enterprise environment.
 This version is ready for production use.